lcxlcx/MF-OMKT/models/readme.md

-# We will open source the code after the paper is published.
+We will open source code soon.